Note

 graphics = solver.results.graphics

-# use_window_resolution option not available inside containers
+# use_window_resolution option not active inside containers or Ansys Lab environment

 graphics.picture.use_window_resolution = False